nabil-alsaadi/gupd/README.md

 3. **Use the admin panel** for content management instead of editing JSON files directly
 4. **Check Firebase Console** regularly for data and storage usage
 5. **Update security rules** before deploying to production
+6. **Styling note:** The production site loads precompiled CSS from `public/assets/css/style.css`.
+The SCSS sources in `public/assets/css/style.scss` are kept for reference only and are not part of the active build pipeline.

 ## Deployment